Counter-Reformation: Cologne

 The Cologne War (1583–1589) was a conflict between Protestant and Catholic factions that devastated the Electorate of Cologne.
-After Gebhard Truchsess von Waldburg, the archbishop ruling the area, converted to Protestantism, Catholics elected another archbishop, Ernst of Bavaria, and successfully defeated Gebhard and his allies.
+After Archbishop Gebhard Truchsess von Waldburg, the prince-elector ruling the area, converted to Protestantism, Catholics elected another archbishop, Ernst of Bavaria, and successfully defeated Gebhard and his allies.

 Belgium

 Bohemia and Austria

 In the Habsburg hereditary lands, which had become predominantly Protestant except for Tyrol, the Counter-Reformation began with Emperor Rudolf II, who began suppressing Protestant activity in 1576.
 This conflict escalated into the Bohemian Revolt of 1620.
 Defeated, the Protestant nobility and clergy of Bohemia and Austria were expelled from the country or forced to convert to Catholicism.
 Among these exiles were important German poets such as Sigmund von Birken, Catharina Regina von Greiffenberg, and Johann Wilhelm von Stubenberg.
 This influenced the development of German Baroque literature, especially around Regensburg and Nuremberg.
 Some lived as crypto-Protestants.

 Others moved to Saxony or the Margraviate of Brandenburg.
 The Salzburg Protestants were exiled in the 18th century, especially to Prussia.
 The Transylvanian Landlers were deported to the eastern part of the Habsburg domain.
 As heir to the throne, Joseph II spoke vehemently to his mother, Maria Theresa, in 1777 against the expulsion of Protestants from Moravia, calling her choices "unjust, impious, impossible, harmful and ridiculous."
 His 1781 Patent of Toleration can be regarded as the end of the political Counter-Reformation, although there were still smaller expulsions against Protestants (such as the Zillertal expulsion).
 In 1966, Archbishop Andreas Rohracher expressed regret about the expulsions.